 Elementor, Divi, Beaver Builder, and WPBakery can all embed raw HTML in a widget or shortcode.
 You paste your HTML into a "Custom HTML" widget, paste your CSS into a custom CSS field, and call it done.

 This is the fastest method and the one most agencies default to.
-The tradeoff: your design now lives inside the page builder's container model.
+The trade-off is that your design now lives inside the page builder's container model.
 Layout shifts happen when the builder adds its own wrapper divs.
-Animations that relied on scroll position relative to the viewport get miscalculated.
+Animations that rely on scroll position relative to the viewport get miscalculated.

 Method 4: Automated HTML-to-WordPress conversion

-Tools like StaticToWP take a different approach: you provide the URL of a live page (or a publicly accessible static file), the tool renders it exactly as a browser would — executing JavaScript, applying all CSS including Tailwind's JIT output, loading Google Fonts — and packages the result as a complete WordPress theme zip.
+Tools like StaticToWP take a different approach.
+You provide the URL of a live page (or a publicly accessible static file).
+The tool renders it exactly as a browser would, executing JavaScript, applying all CSS including Tailwind's JIT output, and loading Google Fonts.
+Then it packages the result as a complete WordPress theme zip.

 The output includes: front-page.php, functions.php, style.css, theme.json, all external scripts bundled locally, inline styles inlined into assets/css/main.css, block patterns extracted from detected sections, and ACF field groups for every heading, paragraph, and image.

 What this solves that manual conversion doesn't: CSS generated at runtime (Tailwind JIT, CSS-in-JS) is captured in its final computed form.
-No build step required in WordPress.
-Fonts that are loaded via JavaScript are captured.
-Scroll animations that require JS are overridden to display statically in WP context, with a bundled interactivity script re-enabling nav menus, FAQ accordions, and dropdown menus.
+No build step is required in WordPress.
+Fonts loaded via JavaScript are captured too.
+Scroll animations that need JS are overridden to display statically in WordPress.
+A bundled interactivity script then re-enables nav menus, FAQ accordions, and dropdown menus.

 Time to theme: under 60 seconds.
 See how it compares in our WordPress theme generator comparison.